ThatRex/asterisk-extensibles/app-talk-bot/README.md

 <details _open>
 <summary><h3>Instructions: VitalPBX</h3></summary>

-1. FTP into your PBX, then copy `audio/lenny/` into `/var/lib/asterisk/sounds/talk-bot/`.
+1. FTP into your PBX, then copy the `lenny` directory from `audio/` into `/var/lib/asterisk/sounds/talk-bot/`.
 2. Create a Custom Context with the destination set to hangup.
-[Learn More](#understanding-custom-destinationcontexts-parameters).
+[Learn More](#custom-destinationcontexts-parameters).
    ![Custom Context](../screenshots/tb_vitalpbx_custom_contexts.png)
 3. Create a Custom Application with the destination set to your Custom Context.
    ![Custom Application](../screenshots/tb_vitalpbx_custom_applications.png)